*Post contains affiliate links. This means I will earn a very small percentage of for the sale of that item.

 Like most good things, the losing part of IF came to a standstill.
 I stopped losing.
 But, I was no longer gaining and I really felt fantastic, so that was a major IF win.

 I rode that plateau for about 9 months until I decided more weight had to go.
-Soon, in August 2019, I entered Phase II of my intermittent fasting plan.
-Time to change the schedule.
+Soon, in August 2019, I decided it was time to change things up to get that scale moving again.
+And, the best way to do that as an intermittent faster is to change your IF schedule.

-Even though I was freaking thrilled with my 15 pound weight loss, I knew that in order to stay ahead of my dreaded DNA, I had to lose more.
+Even though I was freaking thrilled with my 15-pound weight loss, I knew that in order to stay ahead of my dreaded DNA, I had to lose more weight.
 My goal weight is 130 and I was sitting at 165 for months.
 Since I really loved the IF lifestyle, and knew that IF was working for me, I knew it was time to do a little more research into the why’s and how’s of IF.
 Like, why does it work so well and how can I make changes to make it work better for me?

 Keeping it clean.

 Gin is big on the clean fast.
-If you’re going to fast, you might as well do as clean of a fast as possible.
+If you’re going to fast, you might as well do as clean of a fast as possible to achieve the best possible results.
 What does this mean?
 No more pre-workout supplement before my daily workout.
 No more cream in my morning coffee.
 No more sweeteners.
 Black coffee and sparkling mineral water are my new best friends.
+I consume nothing that will “break” by fast (raise my insulin levels) during my fasting window.

 Now, most OMADers wouldn’t consider what I do a bonafide OMAD plan, but I’m cool with that.
 I only eat one main meal a day, so I consider it OMAD for me.
 In short, I open my window at 1:00 pm with a small snack, I might have a snack later in the day or when I get home, have a HUGE dinner, and then call it quits.
 And that’s it!